Concordium/concordium.github.io/source/testnet/net/guides/run-node-ubuntu.rst

     apt install ./concordium-testnet-node_1.1.0_amd64.deb

   This step will perform automatic database migration, so that the new node will not have to catch up from scratch.
-After installation is completed the node and the collector will be started as before.
+After installation is completed, the node and the collector will be started as before.

 Changes to node management in version 1.1.0